mrbusche/backseatfan.com/_posts/2010-02-10-lavar-arrington-responds-to-clinton-portis-on-his-dc-radio-show.md

   </p>

   <p>
-    Clinton Portis recently told the NFL Network that Arrington left the Redskins, &#8220;because he felt like the main money guy.&#8221;
+    Clinton Portis recently told the NFL Network that Arrington left the Redskins, "because he felt like the main money guy."
   </p>

   <p>